VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_3_ToolsForClassAuthors/Chapter_14_Overloaded_Operations_and_Conversions/notes.md

                 return os;
            }
 As normally << operators do minimal formating, it should be followed for class too, as the users of the operator excepts it to behave in the same way.
-#### >>
+#### operator>>   -  Input stream operator
 - first parameter - non-const reference to input stream, same reasons as output operator
 - second parameter - non-const reference to class type, non-const as what read is going to be written to the object.
 - return_type - reference to input stream
 - friend declaration is needed to access non-public members
-- should check for read errors and should put the object in a consistent state if there is an error, probably default construct the object ex :- class foo{
+- should check for read errors and should put the object in a consistent state if there is an error, probably default construct the object

+        ex :-
+        class foo{
             friend istream & operator>>(istream &, foo &);
         };

         istream & operator>>( istream & is, foo & f){